UKradioastro/UKRAA_PicoMuon/README.md

 ```

 1. Open terminal window
-2. Type "cd UKRAA_muons/WWW/" and press enter - this will take you to the files in the WWW folder.
+2. Type **cd UKRAA_muons/WWW/** and press enter - this will take you to the files in the WWW folder.

 ![img_52](images/RPi_imager_52.PNG)

-3. We can check we are in the coorect location by typing "ls -l" and press enter, we should see the following...
+3. We can check we are in the coorect location by typing **ls -l** and press enter, we should see the following...

 ![img_53](images/RPi_imager_53.PNG)

 4. We now need to copy the files and folders from WWW to /var/www/html.

-5. Type "sudo cp index.html /var/www/html/index.html" and press enter.
+5. Type **sudo cp index.html /var/www/html/index.html** and press enter.

 ![img_54](images/RPi_imager_54.PNG)

-6. Type "sudo cp -r images /var/www/html/" and press enter.
+6. Type **sudo cp -r images /var/www/html/** and press enter.

 ![img_56](images/RPi_imager_56.PNG)

-7. Type "sudo cp -r temp /var/www/html/" and press enter.
+7. Type **sudo cp -r temp /var/www/html/** and press enter.

 ![img_57](images/RPi_imager_57.PNG)